fnick851/vue-cli-for-classic-asp/README.md

 This setup outputs one Classis ASP file that can be included in existing ASP projects/files.

-Also suitable for other classic server side framework template integration if you wish to do so - just modify the vue.config.js.
+Also suitable for other server-side framework template integration if you wish to do so - just modify the vue.config.js.

+Due to likely a bug with Vue CLI ([https://github.com/vuejs/vue-cli/issues/2327](https://github.com/vuejs/vue-cli/issues/2327)), "indexPath" rule is ignored in development mode.
+Thus I am using the "pages" rule to output a same file for development mode.

 ## Project setup
 ```